In This Section

 We recognize that many students, faculty, and staff rely on public transportation to commute to Loyola.
-As of May 2021, the Chicago Transit Authority (CTA) is in phase 4 of their “Return to CTA” plan.
+The Chicago Transit Authority (CTA) is in phase 5 of their “Return to CTA” plan.
 The CTA has implemented a rigorous cleaning regimen on all of their buses and trains.
 Riders are required to wear masks at all times, practice social distancing, and refrain from boarding crowded trains/buses.
-The CTA advises riders to limit travel on its bus and rail system to “essential trips only” (e.g. medical appointments, trips to the pharmacy, accessing essential work locations, etc.) and encourage riders to consider other transportation options for destinations that are not far away, especially during peak riding hours.
-If possible, you should consider alternate methods of transportation, such as driving, walking, or cycling, as these activities present reduced health risks and fewer potential challenges than taking public transit.

 If public transportation is necessary for someone to get to campus, there are safety precautions a person should take during and after riding on a bus or train.
 The CTA has put together a list of policies and safety tips for riders to follow when using their services.
 All riders are required (per state order) to wear face coverings when on a CTA bus or train, to touch as few surfaces as possible, and to practice social distancing.